MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 ![Your final Network](/images/tutorials/basicmechanics/BM_16.png "Your final Network")

-It is also possible to use the pre-defined module ´SynchroView2D´ to accomplish a similar result.(`SynchroView2D`s usage is futherly described in [this chapter](/tutorials/visualization/visualizationexample1/) ).
+It is also possible to use the pre-defined module `SynchroView2D` to accomplish a similar result.(`SynchroView2D`'s usage is futherly described in [this chapter](/tutorials/visualization/visualizationexample1/) ).

 ### Grouping modules {#TutorialGroupingModules}

 A contour filter can be created based on our previously created network.
 To finalize the filter, add the modules `Arithmetic2` and `Morphology` to your workspace and connect the modules as shown below.
 Double-click the module `Arithmetic2` to open its panel.
 Change the field *Function* of the module `Arithmetic2` to use the function *subtract* in the panel of the module.
 The contour filter is done now.
 You can inspect each processing step using the Output Inspector by clicking on the input and output connectors of the respective modules.
 The final results can be displayed using the viewer modules.
-If necessary, adjust the contrast by pressing the right-key and moving the cursor.
+If necessary, adjust the contrast by pressing the right arrow key and moving the cursor.

 ![Grouping modules](/images/tutorials/basicmechanics/BM_17.png "Grouping modules")